keoko/penjat/README.md

 ## NICE TO HAVE
 - warning message on repeated letter
 - control allowed letters
-- replace todos.css with bootstrap
+- add more themes (e.g. blackboard, ascii-art)